- Open to service members, retirees, DoD civilians, contractors and their families as well as students of colleges/universities on post

 - We will leverage resources, both print and in electronic formats, to provide the widest possible range of access to our customers.

-Family and MWR Vision Statement: First Choice for Service Excellence
+Family and MWR Vision Statement: Extraordinary programs and services for our Military community.

 - We will enhance and expand our collections – both physical and virtual – to best meet the needs of our community.